Xuedinan/MessageBox/README.md

     - main_messagebox.py # main() function

 - Two .txt files
-    - user_info.txt # stored username and password with data structure "username:password"
+    - user_info.txt # stored username and password with data format "username:password"

-    - user_message.txt # stored sender, receiver and message information with data structure "sender,receiver,message"
+    - user_message.txt # stored sender, receiver and message information with data format "sender,receiver,message"

 2. #### How to run or test program?
     - User could directly run main_messagebox.py and follow instruction to signup account and send message to the accounts in the system.
 (Review message won't work, becuase this is new account)